INDEX

 The Company’s Board of Directors is chaired by Yosuke Tsuji, Representative Director, President and Group CEO.
 In addition to monthly meetings (normally two hours; three hours or longer for four meetings a year)), extraordinary meetings are held as necessary to make critical managerial decisions and supervise the execution of duties by each director.

-Key matters deliberated or discussed, and Key contents reported for the Fiscal Year ending November 2024 are as follows.
+Key matters deliberated or discussed, and Key contents reported for the Fiscal Year ended November 2025 are as follows.

 Analysis and Evaluation of the Effectiveness of the Board